jabbala/udacity_nd_self-driving_car_engineer/README.md

-# udacity_nd_self-driving_car_engineer
+# Self Driving Car Engineer Nanodegree by Udacity

-Udacity's Self-Driving Car Engineer Nanodegree program projects
+This repository contains code and writeups for projects and labs completed as a part of Udacity's Self Driving Car Nanodegree program.